Stanli-1/GUI-Clicker-and-Login/README.md

 Java program with a login GUI and button that randomly moves when clicked.
+(High School)